konepalliRakesh/javaproject-maventesting/README.md

 A fully working sample Maven project that parses and generates code with [JavaParser](http://www.javaparser.org)

-This is targeted at people without [Maven](https://maven.apache.org/) experience.
+This is targeted at people without [Maven](https://maven.apache.org/) experience..

 To build it, you will need to download and unpack the latest (or recent) version of Maven (https://maven.apache.org/download.cgi) and put the `mvn` command on your path.